Weak Lensing Measurements in Simulations of Radio Images: Simulations of Radio Images

 One subtlety is that the input in our work is an image rather than a set of visibilities.
 In order to obtain $uv$ samples from the image, we use a module of the MeqTrees software that implements a `de-gridding' algorithm.
 This algorithm is an interpolation scheme that allows one to transform between the regularly gridded image and a sparsely sampled Fourier (or $uv$) plane.
 The details of how this algorithm work is explained fully in \citep{SZE....1986....GRIDDING}.

-The well known relationship between observed visibilities and the true sky brightness for an interferometer is given by:
+\corr{The well known general relationship between observed visibilities and the true sky brightness for an interferometer is given by:

-Equation \ref{eq:simvis} should also include the {\it sampling function} term, $S(u,v)$ on the left hand side.
+where $n=\sqrt{1-\ell^{2}-m^{2}}$.
+This expression can be reduced to a two dimension Fourier Transform if the field-of view is small \citep{1999ASPC..180....1C}, i.e. if $n\simeq1$.
+Since our study consists of fields that are less than an arc minute on a side we have adopted this simplification here such that: }Equation \ref{eq:simvis} should also include the {\it sampling function} term, $S(u,v)$ on the left hand side.
 The sampling function accounts for the fact that the visibilities are collected at a set of discrete locations in the $uv$ plane.
 Its functional form is simply a linear combination of Dirac delta functions at all $(u,v)$ where data is collected.
 The Fourier inversion of Equation \ref{eq:simvis} leads to the {\it dirty image}, which is the convolution between the sampling function (in the image plane) and true sky brightness.
 Since Direct Fourier Transforms become computationally expensive with large datasets, Fast Fourier Transforms (FFTs) need to be used.
 Although the use of FFTs speeds up computations, it requires that we grid the data.
 The process by which this de-gridding is done, and its implication for the recovered image is described in \citet{SZE....1986....GRIDDING}.
 The MeqTrees software employs the use of prolate spheroidal functions in the de-gridding process, which have been shown to reduce the effect of aliasing \citep{SZE....1986....GRIDDING}.

 In Figure \ref{fig:simpipeline} we illustrate the simulation setup from start to finish.
 (Note that in this work we have focused on one particular method of deconvolution of the dirty beam, namely the CLEAN algorithm \citep{1974A&AS...15..417H}, which we shall describe in Section \ref{sec:clean}).
 We start with an image that is Fourier transformed to create the set of simulated visibilities.
 These are then modified by the RIME formalism for our given set of parameters to create a set of visibilities as observed by our given array.
 These visibilities are Fourier transformed again to produce the dirty image, which is then CLEANed as our setup defines to produce the CLEAN component image.
 The residual of the dirty image is then added to the CLEAN components once convolved with the CLEAN beam (usually an elliptical Gaussian measured from the main lobe of the dirty beam).
 The final step involves convolving the CLEANed image with the CLEAN beam.
 The CLEAN beam is usually a Gaussian fitted to the main lobe of the PSF and it is this final beam that the point source simulations will characterise.
 This is also what we shall deconvolve from the galaxies to produce our final images from which the shapes of our sources will be measured.